Mount & Blade: With Fire & Sword Features

 While the writing is passable and sometimes engrossing, the unfortunate truth about the new epic storylines in With Fire and Sword is that they take away a large amount of the open ended gameplay of the original Mount & Blade.
 Features like village management, vassal micromanaging and the importance of taverns are now almost completely gone or trivialized.
 Still, the introduction of actual plotlines to the Mount and Blade universe is a good, and quite addiciting addition.

-What About With Fire & Sword's Gameplay?
+What About With Fire & Sword’s Gameplay?
+(4 out of 5)

 Mount & Blade’s bread and butter has always been fantastic medieval combat, two or more huge armies clashing in epic bloodbaths for honor and glory.
 The good news is that With Fire & Sword has more than its fair share of awesome battles in store for the avid gamer, with some interesting surprises as well.